-The following words shall have the meaning assigned to them below whenever used in the Case Western Reserve University ("CASE") Privacy and Security Rules Policies and Procedures:
+The following words shall have the meaning assigned to them below whenever used in the Case Western Reserve University ("CWRU") Privacy and Security Rules Policies and Procedures:

-Business associate means with respect to CASE a person who:
+Business associate means with respect to CWRU a person who:

-- i. on behalf of CASE, but not as a member of CASE's workforce, performs, or assists in the performance of: - (a) a function or activity involving the use or disclosure of individually identifiable health information, including claims processing or administration, data analysis, processing or administration, utilization review, quality assurance, billing, benefit management, practice management, and repricing; or - (b) any other function or activity regulated by the requirements of 45 CFR, Subtitle A, Subchapter C (concerning the HIPAA administrative simplification requirements); or - ii. provides, other than as a member of CASE's workforce, legal, actuarial, accounting, consulting, data aggregation, management, administrative, accreditation, or financial services to CASE, where the provision of the service involves the disclosure of individually identifiable health information from CASE, or from another business associate of CASE, to the person.
+- i. on behalf of CWRU, but not as a member of CWRU's workforce, performs, or assists in the performance of - (a) a function or activity involving the use or disclosure of individually identifiable health information, including claims processing or administration, data analysis, processing or administration, utilization review, quality assurance, billing, benefit management, practice management, and repricing; or - (b) any other function or activity regulated by the requirements of 45 CFR, Subtitle A, Subchapter C (concerning the HIPAA administrative simplification requirements); or - ii. provides, other than as a member of CWRU's workforce, legal, actuarial, accounting, consulting, data aggregation, management, administrative, accreditation, or financial services to CWRU, where the provision of the service involves the disclosure of individually identifiable health information from CWRU, or from another business associate of CWRU, to the person.

-Case Western Reserve University or CASE shall refer solely and exclusively to the designated health care components of CASE, identified by CASE for HIPAA compliance purposes in accordance with the Privacy and Security Rules and as documented as required by the Privacy and Security Rules, unless the context requires otherwise, in which case, Case Western Reserve University or CASE shall mean the university as a whole.
+Case Western Reserve University or CWRU shall refer solely and exclusively to the designated health care components of CWRU, identified by CWRU for HIPAA compliance purposes in accordance with the Privacy and Security Rules and as documented as required by the Privacy and Security Rules, unless the context requires otherwise, in which CWRU, Case Western Reserve University or CWRU shall mean the university as a whole.

-Covered entity means a health plan, a health care clearinghouse, or a health care provider who transmits any health information in electronic form in connection with a transaction for which standards have been promulgated pursuant to the Health Insurance Portability and Accountability Act of 1996.
-CASE's designated health care components are "covered entities" for purposes of the Privacy and Security Rules.
+Covered entity means a health plan, a health care clearinghouse, or a health care provider who transmits any health information in electronic form in connection with a transaction for which standards have been promulgated pursuant to the Health Insurance Portability and Accountability

+Act of 1996.
+CWRU's designated health care components are "covered entities" for purposes of the Privacy and Security Rules.